Calls for proposals

 Aap Hilight 2025 – Imaging of living organisms (closed)

-The PTL HiLight launched its first call for projects on the theme "Imaging Life – From Molecule to Organism."
+The PTL HiLight has launched its first call for projects on the theme “Imaging Life – From Molecule to Organism.”

-The goal of PTL HiLight is to develop, integrate, and apply innovative technologies and methodologies to advance our understanding of living systems.
+The goal of the PTL HiLight is to develop, integrate, and apply innovative technologies and methodologies to advance our understanding of living systems.

-Appeal documents:
+Tender documents:

 AAp 2025 Winners